Seventh Woods

-Seventh Day'Vonte Woods (born August 7, 1998) is an American basketball player.
+Seventh Day'Vonte Woods (born August 7, 1998) is an American professional basketball player for Zamora Jaguars of the Liga Ecuatoriana de Baloncesto.
 He played college basketball for the North Carolina Tar Heels, South Carolina Gamecocks and Morgan State Bears.

 Early life

 Woods was born on August 7, 1998, in Columbia, South Carolina.
+His first name is derived from the seven-day Genesis creation narrative.
 Woods is the youngest of four brothers and started playing basketball when he was four years old.

 High school career

-Seventh Woods started on the Hammond School varsity basketball team in the 8th grade when he was only 13 years old.
 As an 8th grader, he averaged 14.6 points per game.
 As a freshman, Woods averaged 19.3 points per game and earned the Hammond basketball player of the year, aiding his team to a 22–5 record and the SCISA Class AAA state championship game.
 Woods gained national notoriety from a viral Hoopmixtape montage titled "Seventh Woods Is The BEST 14 Year Old In The Country!
 CRAZY Athlete," still the most viewed video in the page's history as of April 2023.

 His sophomore season, he averaged 20 points per game, while also averaging 4 steals, 3.8 assists, and 3.6 rebounds and earned the South Carolina boys basketball player of the year and was selected for the U16 USA National Team.
 His team went 5–0 and won the U16 Championship.

 As a junior in 2014–15, Woods averaged 16.3 points, 3.5 rebounds, 3.7 assists, and 3.6 steals per game while leading Hammond to a state championship in 2015.
 After the conclusion of his junior season, Woods joined his AAU team, Carolina Wolves on the Under Armour Association Circuit.
 Woods averaged 16.9 Points per game and 3.5 Assists per game on the Under Armour Association Circuit.
 Woods also played in the Elite 24 Invitational game in Brooklyn, New York in the summer of 2015.
 As a senior in 2015–16, he averaged 18.9 points per game, 4.5 rebounds per game, 5.0 assists per game and 3.5 steals per game.
 Named a 4-star recruit by ESPN, Woods at that time was ranked 54th in the nation and 14th among points guards in the Class of 2016.

-Woods was heavily recruited by the universities of North Carolina and South Carolina, and signed with North Carolina on November 11, 2014.
+Woods was heavily recruited by the universities of North Carolina and South Carolina and signed with North Carolina on November 11, 2014.